Deploy to PAAS

 if you are reading this as part of your course at Fachhochschule Salzburg you already have an account on our local dokku install.

-In 2011 the document "the 12factor app" was published by developers from the company heroku.
+In 2011 the document "the 12factor app" was published by developers by the company heroku.
 It describes how to prepare a web app for running on a paas.

 Many of these 12 factors have become commonplace for web development - you probably have been doing some of it all along.
 But let's look at each one in turn.
 A link to the original document is always provided in the first sentence, please read the original first!